 Jesús embraces his Mexican heritage while also being committed to cross-cultural ministry.
 His past experiences include: outreach and discipleship in Latino congregations, ministry intern for a congregation in Englewood, and youth pastor of a Korean-immigrant congregation in Park Ridge.
 Currently, he serves fulltime as Executive Minister at The Emmaus Community in Chicago Heights.
 Beyond congregational work, Jesús is also a guitarist.
-In 2011-2012 he shared his passion for music with urban youth through the “Éxodo Guitar” project, via a grant from the Forum for Theological Exploration.
+In 2011-2012 he shared his passion for music with youth through the “Éxodo Guitar” urban project, via a grant from the Forum for Theological Exploration.

 Jesús is devoted to shepherding people in their walk with God, emphasizing the believer’s dependence on the Holy Spirit.
 He strives towards inter-denominational work, while honoring the diverse expressions of the Body of Christ.
 On his free time, Jesús enjoys catching a good movie with his family or a soccer game.